grantskis/solo-friday-robogear/README.md

 #### Description

 This project should produce webpage able to allow the user to submit one number and be returned a range of numbers from zero to their selection.
 Additionally, numbers containing certain integers will be completely replaced with a set of phrases.

+User-input number can be anywhere from -100 to +100; all numbers outside of this range should spit back an error, to hopefully prevent infinite computations for distressingly large numbers.
+Any non-integer input should also spit back an error for the user.
+Fractions are disregarded in both input and output.

 #### Project Criteria: